TomHuynhSG/Movie-Store-Core-Data-iOS/README.md

   - Add a movie information and review.
   - Display the list of movies you have added.
   - Show the detail information of each movie in the list.
+  - Delete any movie in the movie list by swipping left on it or pressing Edit button.

 <p align="center">
   <img src="https://i.imgur.com/zvo7tzj.png" width="200" >